• Home

 Is there a chance you can lose money in the Stock Market if a company goes out of business?

 Yes, you can lose money if an individual company goes out of business.
 If a company is sold or merges with another company, you may retain your shares, but the value may decrease or in some cases the new company will pay you a full cash amount (one single payment).
 You may also receive shares of the new company in place of the shares from the old company.
+If a company goes bankrupt, all shares can be lost.

-No, when you buy shares of a company you’re purchasing equity of that company.
+No. When you buy shares of a company you’re purchasing equity of that company.
 This does not make you part-owner of the company, but entitles you to a percentage of its earnings.
 The company pays you dividends (cash money) based on its earnings.
 A Corporate Bond is a loan to a company.

 What do companies do with your money when you buy stock?

-The companies use the money they receive from people to re-invest in the company (improve or create new products), place money in savings and pay you (shareholders) dividends.
+The companies use the money they to re-invest in the company (improve or create new products), place money in savings and pay you (shareholders) dividends.
 When the company grows it increases the price of the stocks and shareholders can sell the shares they bought (at a lower price) for the new higher priced share amount.

 When you are ready to sell your shares, who buys them and if no one buys them what happens next?

 When you sell your shares other people on the Stock Market buy them.
 If no individual buys your shares, hedge funds or other companies will buy them.
-Sometimes it may take a few more days to sell the shares if an individual does not buy the shares.
+Sometimes it may take a few additional days to sell the shares if an individual does not buy the shares.

 Are your moneys FDIC insured in the Stock Market?